Key Takeaways

 "Dentist near me" gets 246,000 searches per month in the UK.
 "Dental implants near me" gets 6,600.
 "Emergency dentist" gets another 14,800.
 According to the NHS Business Services Authority, over 38 million NHS dental courses were delivered in England in 2023-24.
 These are people actively looking for a dentist right now, ready to book.
 If your practice isn't showing up for these searches, every one of those patients goes to a competitor who is.

-I worked with a dental practice that was getting 1-2 organic enquiries per week despite being established for years.
+I worked with a private dental practice in Surrey that had been open for 12 years but was getting 1-2 organic enquiries per week.
+They had a decent website but everything was on three pages: Home, About, and Services.
+We built individual treatment pages for implants, Invisalign, whitening, and emergency appointments, optimised their GBP with treatment photos and proper categories, and started collecting reviews systematically.
+Within four months they were in the map pack for "dentist [town]" and the implant page was ranking on page 1.
+Enquiries went from 6 per month to over 30.
 Their website looked professional but it was a brochure: homepage, about us, contact, and a list of treatments on one page.
 Google had nothing to rank them for.
 We built individual treatment pages targeting the keywords patients actually search, created area guides for the towns they served, optimised their Google Business Profile from 12 reviews to 45, and added FAQ schema covering the questions patients ask before booking.
 By month 6 they were getting 4-5 new patient enquiries per week from Google alone and sitting in the map pack for "dentist near me" in their town.

-Effective SEO for dentists isn't about ranking for "dentist near me."
+Effective dental SEO isn't about ranking for "dentist near me."
 You don't.
 That's a 246,000/mo keyword dominated by NHS directories and national aggregators.
 You need the local and treatment-specific variations.

 The money is in treatment-specific keywords.
 "Dental implants [your town]" might only get 50 searches per month, but each patient is worth thousands.
 Ten of those ranking on page 1 could transform your practice revenue.